Alive1024/Container-Monitor/README.md

 Note:
 - In order to display host's hostname and IP address correctly, host network mode is adopted instead of default "bridge" (`--network=host`).
 For details, refer to [🔗](https://stackoverflow.com/questions/24319662/from-inside-of-a-docker-container-how-do-i-connect-to-the-localhost-of-the-mach).
 In this way, port mapping is no more needed, we can access specific port directly.
 - The nginx listening port has been set as 727 by default (see `configs/nginx.conf` - `http` - `server` - `listen`).
 - In some case, even if `--network=host` has been specified, specific port is not available from outside for unknown reason.
-If you meet this unfortunately, the current temporary solution is to remove `--network=host` and add a port mapping like `-p 727:727` (suppose that the nginx port has been set as 727).
+This will make the monitor service unavailable.
+If you meet this unfortunately, the current temporary solution is to <u>**remove `--network=host` and add a port mapping**</u> like `-p 727:727` (suppose that the nginx port has been set as 727).
 However, the hostname and IP address cannot be displayed correctly, they will be the container itself's information other than the physical host's.

 ### 2.2 Configure remote access for Docker daemon